cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

     nodename: '<short host name of this rabbit server>'

     join_cluster: '<short host name of first rabbit server>'

+    # Should be the same on all nodes
     erlang_cookie: '<a strong secret string (password-like)>'

 services_to_install: